danfairs/django-lazysignup/README.rst

 ============

-``django-lazysignup`` is a package designed to allow users to interact with a site as if they were authenticated users, but without signup up.
+``django-lazysignup`` is a package designed to allow users to interact with a site as if they were authenticated users, but without signing up.
 At any time, they can convert their temporary user account to a real user account.

 ``django-lazysignup`` is alpha software.
 Bug reports, patches and extensions